Pound Dips As Brexit Saga Drags But Hopes For Deal Lend Support - UrduPoint

 And Brett Ewing, chief market strategist at First Franklin Financial Services, told Bloomberg TV: "It would be significant if they can get a phase one deal signed before Thanksgiving -- the probability of that is probably a little bit over 60 percent right now.

 "This is a very important issue, and I think it could remove a lot of uncertainty."
-In early trade, Hong Kong was up 0.2 percent and Tokyo went into the break 0.3 percent higher with Singapore, Seoul and Wellington also up.
+Hong Kong closed 0.1 percent up and Tokyo 0.3 percent higher, with Singapore climbing 0.8 percent and Seoul up 0.2 percent.
+Taipei and Jakarta also rose.

-But Shanghai dipped 0.4 percent and Sydney shed 0.1 percent, while Taipei and Manila were also in the red.
+But Shanghai rose 0.1 percent, while Manila, Bangkok and Wellington were also in the red.